Huffman coding: Optimality

-Huffman coding is optimal among all methods in any case where each input symbol is a known independent and identically distributed random variable having a probability that is dyadic.
+Huffman coding is optimal among all methods in any case where each position in the input stream is a known independent and identically distributed random variable having a probability that is dyadic.
 Prefix codes, and thus Huffman coding in particular, tend to have inefficiency on small alphabets, where probabilities often fall between these optimal (dyadic) points.
 The worst case for Huffman coding can happen when the probability of the most likely symbol far exceeds 2^{−1} = 0.5, making the upper limit of inefficiency unbounded.

 There are two related approaches for getting around this particular inefficiency while still using Huffman coding.
 Combining a fixed number of symbols together ("blocking") often increases (and never decreases) compression.
 As the size of the block approaches infinity, Huffman coding theoretically approaches the entropy limit, i.e., optimal compression.
 However, blocking arbitrarily large groups of symbols is impractical, as the complexity of a Huffman code is linear in the number of possibilities to be encoded, a number that is exponential in the size of a block.
 This limits the amount of blocking that is done in practice.

 A practical alternative, in widespread use, is run-length encoding.
 This technique adds one step in advance of entropy coding, specifically counting (runs) of repeated symbols, which are then encoded.
 For the simple case of Bernoulli processes, Golomb coding is optimal among prefix codes for coding run length, a fact proved via the techniques of Huffman coding.
 A similar approach is taken by fax machines using modified Huffman coding.
 However, run-length coding is not as adaptable to as many input types as other compression technologies.